Eyes of the surface fleet

-At a shiny new facility in Andover, Massachusetts, robots are working hand-in-machine with engineers and operators to build incredibly powerful radars for the U.S. and allied militaries.
+It will come from Raytheon’s 1.7 million square foot campus in Andover, Massachusetts.
+There, robots are working alongside engineers and operators to build incredibly powerful radars for U.S. and allied forces.

-“Radars are our bread and butter,” said Bill Tice, director of modernization and innovation at Raytheon Integrated Defense Systems.
+“Radars are our bread and butter,” said Bill Tice, director of modernization and innovation at Raytheon's Integrated Defense Systems business.
 “The whole thing is about [making radars] efficiently and affordably.”

 At the far end of the Andover manufacturing facility’s quarter-mile-long main corridor, construction crews have put the finishing touches on a 30,000-square-foot addition.
-That's the home of low-rate initial production for one of the largest radars Raytheon has ever built: the U.S. Navy’s AN/SPY-6 integrated air and missile defense radar.
+That's the hub of production for one of the most sophisticated radars Raytheon has ever built: the U.S. Navy’s AN/SPY-6 integrated air and missile defense radar.

 “We strategically sized for future growth, so we’re ready for even bigger and more powerful [radars],” said Sarah Jennette, program manager for the project.

-Before 150,000 80-pound bags of concrete laid the groundwork for the $72 million space, the entire facility was completely scoped out, designed and simulated in virtual reality in Raytheon’s Immersive Design Center.
+Before 12 million pounds of concrete laid the groundwork for the $72 million space, the entire facility was completely scoped out, designed and simulated in virtual reality in Raytheon’s Immersive Design Center.
 Futuristic automation is at the heart of the new construction, from autonomous material movement in unmanned vehicles to an industry-first, dual-robotic system — think multiple robots working together to build a radar.

 The sheer magnitude of the space is impressive.
 Natural light floods the room, reaching the ceilings, which are 60 feet high.
 The largest near-field range doors stand 38 feet high; picture the gate to Jurassic Park, if it was made of solid steel.